section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 - Create commands that will help to access the data objects using Micro Focus Visual Studio.

 ### What is a data object
 A data object is indeed a storage area that holds a value or a set of values.
-Each value could be accessed by using the object's identifier like a variable.
+Each value could be accessed by using an object's identifier like a variable.

 Furthermore, each object has its data type.

 For example:
-- Products, sales, and customer are examples of data objects of a sales database
+- Products, sales, and customer are examples of data objects of a sales database.
-- Patients may be objects of a medical database
+- Patients may be objects of a medical database.
 - Students, professors, and courses may be objects of an University database.

 ### Basic ADO flow
-We will start by looking what `SQL Server's namespace` are, which governs data access.
+We will start by looking what `SQL Server's namespace` are, that governs data access.

 At the end of this article, we will go over different data providers.